charleswang007/aws-load-balance-node-servers-on-ecs/README.md

 2. **ECS**: Set up cluster of two constainer instances (region: *us-west-2*, type: *t2.micro*)
 3. **Node.js**: Run Node http server on instances (customer port *3000*, *server1.js* & *server2.js*)
 4. **ELB**: Create Application Load Balancer and Target Group (listens on *HTTP* port *80*)
-5. **Verifiy**: Visit Load Balancer's DNS address and see if it routes to either server alternatively
+5. **Verifiy**: Visit Load Balancer's DNS address and see if it routes to either server alternatively (note that visit count *increments*)
 6. **CloudWatch**: Define application metrics to be monitored (*RequestCountPerTarget* vs. *RequestCount*)

 ## Demo

 Visit load balancer DNS @ [http://ecs-load-balancer-1166260154.us-west-2.elb.amazonaws.com/](http://ecs-load-balancer-1166260154.us-west-2.elb.amazonaws.com/)

-## Add-Ons
+## Add-On 1

 I use a tool called **_forever_** which is a simple CLI for ensuring that a given script runs continuously.
 Thus I can run the two Node.js server continuously by triggering command ```forever start server.js``` and the demo would still work even when I close the Putty sessions.

+## Add-On 2

+I implemnted a visitor counter in both Node.js server.
+The value of counter will increment by 1 whenever a user visits the server running on port 3000.
+Thus when browsing the Load Balancer (ELB) DNS address, we see the number of HTTP requests made to either server1 or server2.

 ## Screenshots